You want smart political talk without the meltdowns?

 This is not a game that we're talking about here.

-You know, I think the real authority who's gonna be with us in our second hour, Sarah Carter, who is, you know, been all over this, the senior national security con correspondent for circa has been out there saying, well, there were a Pfizer warrant took place and a criminal warrant took place,
+You know, I think the real authority who's going to be with us in our second hour, Sarah Carter, who is, you know, been all over this, the senior national security correspondent for Circa, has been out there saying, well, a FISA warrant took place and a criminal warrant took place, but it had nothing to do with Trump.

-but it had nothing to do with Trump, and yeah, the Trump server was incidentally surveilled, and oh, by the way, phone conversations were picked up, and now Susan Rice, in spite of what she said two weeks ago, is admitting that General Flynn was unmasked, but she claims not for political purposes.
+And now Susan Rice, in spite of what she said two weeks ago, is admitting that General Flynn was unmasked, but she claims not for political purposes.

 Really?

-Nobody in their right mind would ever believe that, because there's no other reason than for political purposes to do such a thing.
+Nobody in their right mind would ever believe that because there's no other reason than for political purposes to do such a thing.

 I have no knowledge.